vhscom/hyperdrive/README.md

 ## Installation

-Two types of installations are possible during the beta period.
-Choose the one which best meets your development workflow.
+Several installation options are available.
+Choose the one which best meets your skill level and desired workflow.

 ### Composer